Page title

 • the House of Representatives of the Commonwealth via the Australian Electoral Commission.

-It is important to verify that the claimant is not already enrolled to vote in the ward, or in a local government with no wards, the district, as a person cannot be enrolled as both a resident and on the owner and occupiers roll for a ward.
+It is important to verify that the claimant is not already enrolled to vote in the ward or district residents roll.
+A person cannot be enrolled as a resident and also on the owner and occupiers roll for a ward, as section 4.66 prescribes that an elector is not to vote more than once at the election.

-In rejecting claims on this basis, the following reasons should be provided on the form that rejects their application:
+In rejecting claims on this basis, the following reasons as applicable, may be provided on the form that rejects the claim:

-Rejecting claim because of State or Federal enrolment
+Table 5 — Rejecting claim because of state or federal enrolment:

 3.3.
 Verification of rateability and ownership

-The second step on all claims is to verify that a property is rateable.
-These records are held by the local government and should be easily accessible for verification purposes.
-It is important to note that if a property is receiving a rates concession, it is still rateable.
-It is only if the LG Act or another written law provides an exception for that property from paying rates that it is unrateable.3
+The Local Government’s rate record is used to verify rateability of the claimed property.
+Note, if a property is receiving a rates concession, it is still rateable.
+It is only if the LG Act or another written law provides an exception for that property from paying rates that it is unrateable.2

-As the owner of the property under the LG Act is ordinarily the person liable for the payment of rates, ownership can be verified through these records.
-If disputes arise regarding the ownership of land, a local government should rely on the certificate of title and any other contract or legal instrument that provides the person an interest in the land.
+The rate record is required to record the owner of each property (consistent with the LG Act s.1.4 definition of owner).
+If disputes arise regarding the ownership of land, a local government should rely on the Certificate of Title and any other contract or legal instrument that provides the person an interest in the land consistent with the Act’s definition of ‘owner’.

-Occasionally, some claimants may also be unaware of the specific boundaries of a local government.
-This may result in them applying to the wrong local government.
-For example, the suburb of Mount Lawley is located in the Cities of Vincent, Bayswater and Stirling.
+Some claimants may be unaware of the local government boundaries making a claim to the wrong local government.
+For example, the location of the suburb of Mount Lawley includes the cities of Vincent, Bayswater and Stirling.

-If rejecting a claim due to these checks, one of the following reasons should be provided:
+If rejecting a claim due to these checks, following reasons as applicable, may be provided:

 Claimant has applied for property that is not rateable